DevanshKhodaskar/Duality_AI_HackByte_3.0/README.md

 ## Model Information
 The notebooks `HackByte3.0_best_parameter_tuned.ipynb` and `hackByte3.0_Parameter_Tuning.ipynb` are trained using https://app.roboflow.com/sdpgnsfnsfsfgr/onodgdnsfdosifnsfsf/1

-The final model was trained using https://app.roboflow.com/sdpgnsfnsfsfgr/onodgdnsfdosifnsfsfaccrusion/1.
+The final model `Final_Model.ipynb` was trained using https://app.roboflow.com/sdpgnsfnsfsfgr/onodgdnsfdosifnsfsfaccrusion/1.

 Note:Models are strictly train on Data provided in problem Statement data is just uploaded at Roboflow for just easy accessibility.

 The required packages are listed in `requirements.txt`.
 Make sure to install them using the commands provided in the Setup section.